1. Carefully observe what is happening around.

 4. Learn to recognize and decode nonverbal signals of idiosyncratic behavior.

 These are individual non-verbal signals peculiar to a particular person.
 To determine these signals, you need to know the person well enough.
-For example, if your friend bites his lips or strokes his hand before the interview or examination, it is a sign of excitement which reveals lack of confidence.
-In any future stressful situation the same signs will show up again.
+For example, if your friend bites his lips or strokes his hand before the interview or examination, it is a sign of excitement that reveals a lack of confidence.
+In any future stressful situation, the same signs will show up again.